yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Brute-Force (BF) Matching with Ratio Test

 After computing descriptors for keypoints in two images, the next step is to find which descriptors correspond to each other.
-The Brute-Force (BF) Matcher is a straightforward approach that compares the descriptor of every keypoint in the first image with the descriptor of every keypoint in the second image [4].
+The Brute-Force (BF) Matcher is a straightforward approach that compares the descriptor of every keypoint in the first image with the descriptor of every keypoint in the second image.

 For binary descriptors like ORB, the distance between two descriptors is typically measured using the Hamming distance, which counts the number of positions at which the corresponding bits are different.
 The BFMatcher finds the best match (the descriptor with the smallest Hamming distance) for each descriptor from the first set in the second set.

-To improve the robustness of matching and filter out ambiguous or incorrect matches, a **ratio test** (also known as Lowe's ratio test) is commonly applied [4].
+To improve the robustness of matching and filter out ambiguous or incorrect matches, a **ratio test** (also known as Lowe's ratio test) is commonly applied.
 This test was originally proposed for SIFT descriptors but is widely used with other descriptors as well.
 The principle is as follows:

 For each keypoint descriptor in the first image, the BFMatcher finds the two closest matches in the second image.
 Let $d_1$ be the distance to the closest match and $d_2$ be the distance to the second closest match.
 If the ratio $d_1 / d_2$ is below a certain threshold (e.g., 0.75, as used in the provided code), then the match is considered good.
 If the ratio is close to 1, it means that the first and second best matches are very similar, indicating that the match might be ambiguous or unreliable.
 By discarding such ambiguous matches, the ratio test significantly reduces the number of false positives, leading to a more accurate set of correspondences.